Koppers (NYSE:KOP) Releases FY 2022 Earnings Guidance

 Koppers (NYSE:KOP – Get Rating) updated its FY 2022 earnings guidance on Thursday.
-The company provided earnings per share (EPS) guidance of $4.10-$4.10 for the period, compared to the consensus estimate of $4.10.
+The company provided EPS guidance of $4.10-$4.10 for the period, compared to the consensus EPS estimate of $4.10.
 The company issued revenue guidance of $2.00 billion-$2.00 billion, compared to the consensus revenue estimate of $1.90 billion.

-Separately, TheStreet cut Koppers from a b- rating to a c+ rating in a research report on Thursday, July 7th.
+Separately, TheStreet lowered shares of Koppers from a b- rating to a c+ rating in a report on Thursday, July 7th.

 Koppers Dividend Announcement

 The firm also recently disclosed a quarterly dividend, which will be paid on Monday, September 12th.
-Stockholders of record on Friday, August 26th will be given a $0.05 dividend.
+Stockholders of record on Friday, August 26th will be paid a $0.05 dividend.
+This represents a $0.20 dividend on an annualized basis and a dividend yield of 0.76%.
 The ex-dividend date is Thursday, August 25th.
-This represents a $0.20 dividend on an annualized basis and a dividend yield of 0.76%.
-Koppers’s payout ratio is 6.90%.
+Koppers’s dividend payout ratio is 6.90%.

-In other news, Director Xudong Feng sold 2,430 shares of the firm’s stock in a transaction on Friday, May 20th.
+In other Koppers news, Director Xudong Feng sold 2,430 shares of the business’s stock in a transaction that occurred on Friday, May 20th.
 The stock was sold at an average price of $24.37, for a total value of $59,219.10.
-Following the completion of the sale, the director now owns 32,840 shares of the company’s stock, valued at approximately $800,310.80.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Insiders own 6.23% of the company’s stock.
+Following the transaction, the director now directly owns 32,840 shares of the company’s stock, valued at $800,310.80.
+The sale was disclosed in a legal filing with the SEC, which is available through this link.
+6.23% of the stock is currently owned by insiders.

 Hedge Funds Weigh In On Koppers